-As more of us look to embrace slow living and self care in favour of our usual hectic lifestyles where putting ourselves first just isn’t a priority, similar trends have also been appearing with our skincare choices.
-It seems that as women, we’re no longer just looking to simplify our beauty regime because we’re so short of time, but rather we’re thinking more carefully about how what we buy/use impacts both our skin and our planet.
+As more of us are embracing slow living and self care in favour of our old hectic lifestyles, similar trends have become more prevalent with our skincare choices.
+It seems that as women, we’re no longer just looking to simplify our beauty regime because we’re so short of time, but rather we’re thinking more carefully about how what we buy / use impacts both our skin and our planet.
 So on this note, today we’re exploring what a minimal skincare routine that doesn’t compromise the health of the skin really looks like…

 BUT FIRST… WHAT DO EACH OF THE MOST COMMONLY USED SKINCARE PRODUCTS DO?